react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 ### Props passed to header are streamlined

-Previously, the stack header accepted scene and previous scene which contained things such as `descriptor`, `navigation` prop, `progress` etc. The props are now simplified to following:
+Previously, the stack header accepted scene and previous scene which contained things such as `descriptor`, `navigation` prop, `progress` etc. The props are now simplified to following.
+See [header docs](stack-navigator.md#header) for the list.

-- `route` - the route prop for the screen that the header is part of
-- `navigation` - the navigation prop for the screen
-- `options` - the options specified for the screen
-- `progress` - animated value representing animation progress of the screen
-- `previous` - optional object containing information about the previous screen, contains `route`, `options` and `progress` properties.

 If you have a custom header, you may need to adjust it to use the new props.